JamilaM/diving-deep/exampleSite/content/english/articles/how-to-win-the-game-of-life-part-1-living-in-a-simulation.md

 1. Have a mighty big adventure
 2. Pursue its bliss
 3. Remember who it is and where it comes from
-4. Become a better version of itself
+4. Become a better version of itself (closer to its true essence of love)

 But the environment of the game is not a pleasant one, which is the point anyway.
 It's chaotic, negative; there are mighty obstacles to overcome.